 Step 1 – Study English, Maths and any creative classes that inspire you at high school.
 Business studies could also be useful.

 Step 2 – Get relevant work experience and immerse yourself in all aspects of the fashion world.

-Certificate III in Applied Fashion Design and Technology from a registered training organisation (RTO)
+- Certificate IV in Applied Fashion Design and Merchandising

 Step 5 – Market yourself, continually build on your network and reputation.
 Make sure you stay on trend always.